What is the Aerospace PERTE?

 Impact

-Another number of jobs derived from the estimated GDP increase of €31.735 bn induced by PERTE could be added to this figure in the long term.
-Considering the economic impact ratio of TEDAE invoicing/total employment in 2020 from the KPMG report should double in 10 years, impact on employment would be 14,079 jobs, of which 4,607 would be direct and 9,471 indirect.
+To this figure could be added, in the long term, another amount of employment derived from the estimated increase in GDP of 31 735.6 M € induced by the PERTE.
+Considering the economic impact ratio of the 2020 TEDAE turnover/total employment of the KPMG report doubling in 10 years, an employment impact of 14 079 jobs would result, of which 4607 would be direct and 9471 indirect.

-PERTE Aeroespacial
+PERTE Aerospace

 icono-contacto